rikbruil/Doctrine-Specification/README.md

 Since I like Doctrine's Paginator object, I wanted to be able to use that in combination with the Specification pattern.

 __Note:__ In versions prior to 1.2 it was required to extend the SpecificationRepository class.
 This is no longer needed since we provide a SpecificationRepositoryTrait that you can use instead.
 The class is still provided for backwards compatibility reasons.
+There is also the SpecificationAwareInterface that you can use if you need it.

 ## Usage